A diaper rash that won’t clear up can leave your baby sore, fussy, and hard to comfort.

 Red, Raised Patches

-Yeast infections often show as bright red patches.
-These patches may appear raised and have a distinct border.
-The redness is usually more intense than a regular diaper rash.
+Yeast infections often cause bright red patches.
+These patches may look raised and may have a clear border.

 Small Bumps And Pimples